Just. Keep. Writing.

 I wish I could get my hands on this “award-winning” piece of literature, but even without seeing it in my fourth-grade handwriting, I can still picture the golden knobs and shiny gears of the factory I created, as well as the well-dressed Easter Bunny working swiftly to ensure every magical egg was ready in time for the holiday.
 It couldn’t have been more than just a few pages long, but it was my first true taste of creative writing, and from that moment, I just knew I needed to keep on writing.

 High school did come with a few inevitable distractions, but my passion for writing was something that always remained a constant.
 By the time senior year rolled around, I was fairly certain writing would be part of my career in some way, shape, or form.
-But in normal young adult fashion, the way this would happen still seemed a bit blurry, like trying to see a picture that remained out of focus.
+But in normal young adult fashion, the way this would happen still seemed a bit blurry, like trying to make out a picture that isn’t quite focused all the way.